ChristianPRO1982/lyrics-slide-show/docs/app_member/functional_requirements.md

 - this restored state replaces any transient guest-side state,
 - there is no merge between guest state and member persistent state,
 - the full persisted form becomes the active search context.

+In the current implementation, that load/replace behavior is exercised by `app_song.search`.

 ## App Boundaries